HimrajDas/SQTHON/README.md

 ### And for your safety create a virtual environment.😐

 ## _Contributors are always more than welcome. ❤️_

+### If you don't have mysql installed, you can download it from [here](https://dev.mysql.com/downloads/installer/). ⭐

 ## _Installation 📦_